MaWoScha/German_LocalePack_pt_PT/README.md

 # Hinweise / Hints

 This is a derived work of [German LocalePack es_ES](https://github.com/MaWoScha/German_LocalePack_es_ES),<br />
-refactured and internationalized from MaWoScha.
+refactured and internationalized by MaWoScha.

 This extension is tested with Magento 1.6.2, 1.7.0, 1.8.1, 1.9.0 and 1.9.1. <br />
-The language pack is suitable for Magento 1.6.x until 1.9.2.x
+The language pack is suitable for Magento 1.6.x to 1.9.2.x

 Dies ist eine abgeleitete Arbeit von [German LocalePack es_ES](https://github.com/MaWoScha/German_LocalePack_es_ES),<br />